Aniwax/iBrus-fuzzy-front-end/README.md

 2. [Vedo](https://github.com/marcomusy/vedo)
 3. [Pymesh](https://github.com/PyMesh/PyMesh)

+Here is an index list for mesh libraries used for scientifict programming: [Awesome list of mesh libraries](https://github.com/Aniwax/awesome-scientific-computing#meshing).
+But rarely do they focus on boolean operation optimization.

 ## The criterion to compare different libraries:

 1. Possibility of using GPU or CPU, potentially their performance